arickert/thedigradio/_posts/2024-02-21-thawra-ep-1-europes-imperial-juggernaut.md

 - World History
 tags:
 - Abdel Razzaq Takriti
-- this is the first episode of *Thawra* (Revolution)
-- our rolling mini-series
 ---

 Featuring Abdel Razzaq Takriti, this is the first episode of *Thawra* (Revolution), our rolling mini-series on Arab radicalism in the 20th century.
 Today’s installment sets the stage: European imperialism in the Arab Mashriq from the late 18th century through the early 20th.